 Can you tell us what the Proficiency Assessment means for schools?

-It was announced in June, that there is no longer a requirement for schools to report on the level of proficiency in English of pupils for whom English is not their first language.
-This was a measure first introduced as a requirement of the school census in 2016 and, at the time, was billed as a way to for the DfE to use data to inform policy on this high needs group; to support schools to distinguish between EAL pupils who lack a basic command of the English language and those who are bilingual
+It was announced in June that there is no longer a requirement for schools to report on the level of proficiency in English of pupils for whom English is not their first language.
+This measure, introduced into the school census in 2016, was initially designed to help the DfE gather data to inform policy decisions for this high-needs group.
+It was also intended to support schools in distinguishing between EAL pupils who lack a basic command of English and those who are bilingual.
+Despite the removal of this reporting requirement, EAL proficiency testing for primary and secondary students remains a crucial tool for schools.

 How should schools record basic pupil information?